History of aagenielsen.dk website.

 February 2013 the site was mentioned in a hnefatafl article in Danish newspaper Weekendavisen.

-May 2013 Aage Nielsen invented the calculation method for measuring the variants' game balances.
+May 2013 Aage Nielsen, Denmark, invented the calculation method for measuring the variants' game balances.

 December 2013 the Saami Tablut was identified.

 Nicolas Cartier, France, Jonas Lööf, Germany, and Olli Salmi, Finland, contributed much to this process.

 From February 2014 the collection of game variants was expanded into other board sizes than 11x11 and 9x9 (board sizes 7x7, 13x13, 15x15 and 19x19).